 - Every Australian business, small or large, should consider a social media policy

 Whether your business employs 50,000 or 1, a social media policy is recommended, even if the policy is only there to state that social media is completely banned.

 A social media policy is not ‘one-size-fits-all’.
 Every business is different and operates under a unique set of values that will impact how the social media policy is constructed.
 In formulating social media policies there are a number of factors that need to be considered including the consequences of not adhering to it.

 Contact us to kick off the discussion about formulating a social media policy for your business.
-For further advice and assistance in these matters, please call our Workplace Relations & HR Services team on 1800 994 279 or email us.
-A member of our team will endeavour to respond to your enquiry within 24 hours.
+For further advice and assistance in these matters, please contact our Employment Law Team.